mixelpixel/Learn-C-The-Hard-Way/README.md

 - For vim: ESC, `:set nolist`, RETURN will disbale the "list display"
 - For vi, I've set the .exrc file accordingly.
 - Additional resources: https://www.gnu.org/software/make/
 - What is a .dSYM directory for?
 When I run the command make using Makefile, I end up, for example, with the directory ex1.dSYM containing the ex1 binary within /Contents/Resources/DWARF/ including an info.plist in the /Contents/ directory.
+Ah-ha: [Debug SYMbols](https://stackoverflow.com/a/585298/5225057)

 </p></details>